tetris245/tetris245/README.md

 To update: Go to Installed Scripts / Click on date corresponding to QAM (TM will search for new version and install it)

 **Bookmark methode** - link to the QAM bookmark: https://tetris245.github.io/QAMbookmark.js

-**Alternative methode for Google Chrome, Microsoft Edge, similar browsers**
-1. Download the Quick-AccessMenu2.1-version1.12.2.zip file on the Releases page
-2. Depending on browser, the .zip might have to be extracted. few browsers accept a .zip, a few requires a folder.
-3. Go to browser extensions.
-Enable developer mode.
-4. Load as Unpacked.
-Done.
-If the file can't be seen, see step 2.

 After installation, refresh your BC page and relog.